 As she delved into Greece’s World War II history for Hidden in Plain Sight, she learned about the plight of the Greek refugees who had been expelled from Asia Minor and the historically neglected Ottoman genocide.
-The author also learned about the unknown history of what happened to the Greek Jews under the Bulgarian occupation during World War II.
+Batshaw also learned about the unknown history of what happened to the Greek Orthodox Christians and Greek Jews under the Bulgarian occupation during World War II.
 Both of these events formed the basis of Light and Shadows.

 David S. Cariens